OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

   - The default password is `alpine`.
 - Change the default password for both users `root` and `mobile`.

+In the rest of the guide we will reference to Cydia, but the same packages should be available in Sileo.

 #### Recommended Tools - iOS Device

 Many tools on a jailbroken device can be installed by using Cydia, which is the unofficial AppStore for iOS devices and allows you to manage repositories.
 One of the most popular repositories is BigBoss, which contains various packages, such as the BigBoss Recommended Tools package.
 If your Cydia installation isn't pre-configured with this repository, you can add it by navigating to Sources -> Edit, then clicking "Add" in the top left and entering the following URL <http://apt.thebigboss.org/repofiles/cydia/>.